spring-attic/spring-gemfire-examples/quickstart/repository/README.md

 To run this example, open a command window, go to the the spring-gemfire-examples root directory, and type:

-		gradle -q run-repository
+		./gradlew -q run-repository

-To run with PDX, supply a command line argument, which is done in gradle as follows:
+To run with PDX, supply a command line argument, which is done in ./gradlew as follows:

-		gradle -q run-repository -Pargs=pdx
+		./gradlew -q run-repository -Pargs=pdx

 If pdx is enabled you will see some files created in the 'pdx' folder.

 Or to run from your IDE, run one of the following commands once.

-		gradle eclipse
+		./gradlew eclipse
-		gradle idea
+		./gradlew idea

 Then import the project into your IDE and run Main.java